guijacquemet/iSeeBetterForMic/README.md

 # iSeeBetterForMic
-Modification of the iSeeBetter Deep Learning algorithm to make it compatible with microscopy images
+Modification of the [iSeeBetter](https://github.com/amanchadha/iSeeBetter) Deep Learning algorithm to make it compatible with microscopy images.